 Our trips are non-denominational which means we have a mix of both secular, traditional and religious participants.
 Keeping in line with Birthright Israel’s goal to be as inclusive as possible, all food provided on the trip is kosher, and we don’t travel on Shabbat.
 No one is forced to observe Shabbat, however we do ask participants to be respectful of others around them.
 Israelonthehouse provides opportunities for participants to experience spirituality, Jewish life, culture and heritage, but does not pressure anyone into taking part in any religious element of the trip

 Official Trip Registration is open for a few weeks in February and in September each year.
 When registration is open you are able to apply by simply scrolling to the top of the page and clicking the “Register” button, which will direct you to the registration form on the Birthright Israel website.
-If registration is closed, you are able to Sign up by clicking the “Sign up” button at the top of the page.
-Signing up before official registration opens grants you “priority placement status” for all up-coming trips.
+If registration is closed, you are able to Open an Account with Birthright Israel by clicking the “Open Account” button at the top of the page.
+Opening an account before official registration opens grants you “priority placement status” for all up-coming trips.
 However, you are still required to complete the official registration form upon official registration opening.

 Unfortunately, yes.
 However, you should make sure that you register with the same email address that you used previously to ensure you are given a priority status.